I'm an artist, a writer, a director, a film critic and occasionally I cook. Here I will be mainly focusing on film critiquing.

 This is Not a Drill

 Over the course of this past weekend, I saw three movies… The other two don’t matter.
 Don’t worry about those.
-Your main concern should at foremost be The Invisible Man.
+Your main concern should be The Invisible Man.
 Go see it.
 What?
 Did you want me to review this for you?
 Why?
 What’s the point?
 You’re wasting precious time when you could be seeing the best horror film to come out this year so far.
-Stop wasting your life away on reading my meaningless words.
+Stop wasting your life reading my meaningless words.
 Go.
 Now!
 See The Invisible Man remake.
 In theaters.
 Right now.
 Do it!
 Maybe when you’ve settled down and are able to quit looking over your shoulder every five minutes, we can have a little chat about the great film we have now both just witnessed and connect in a way that has never been experienced before.
 We are now kindred spirits sharing Leigh Whannell’s brilliant filmmaking together… Isn’t it beautiful?
 Alright, alright, alright.
 Enough with the pillow talk, let us discuss.

 Invisible Men of History

 Admittedly, even though I grew up with the classic Universal monster flicks of the 1930s and so on, The Invisible Man was probably the one I came back to the least.
-Not to say I hate or even dislike the picture, I actually do still enjoy it.
-However, out of the countless others that I hold dear to my heart, The Invisible Man was like a friendly neighbor that I would wave to on occasion, but not ever invite into my own home for steak dinners too often.
+Not to say I dislike the picture, I actually do still enjoy it.
+However, out of the countless others that I hold dear to my heart, The Invisible Man was like a friendly neighbor that I would wave to on occasion, but not invite into my own home for steak dinners too often.
 Then again, the concept has always been rather incredible to me.
 An invisible man… what are the possibilities of something like this?
 What could a person do with such a power?
 What would a person do given the opportunity to be anywhere and everywhere without a single soul on Earth being able to see that certain individual at all?
 There are so many ideas and angles a movie can go about with an inspired subject such as this and really have some fun in terms of themes, creative visuals, bizarre physical humor, or some rather suspenseful sequences.

 - 'Memoirs of an Invisible Man' (1992) A Never Before Seen Movie Review